jayasanka-sack/openmrs-contrib-performance-test/README.md

 ## Introduction

-This project aims to facilitate performance testing for the OpenMRS platform.
+This project aims to facilitate performance testing for the OpenMRS platfor'm.
 By using Gatling, it provides a scalable and easy-to-use framework for simulating user load and measuring system performance.

 ## Getting Started